Cat Benadryl Dosage Calculator

 Our cat Benadryl dosage calculator is straightforward to use.
 Here is how it works:

-- First, you need to enter your cat's weight.
-Feel free to change units to your convenience.
+- First, you need to enter your cat'sweight**.
+Feel free to change units at your convenience.

 - You'll see the results right away!
-If it's possible to convert this dosage into quarters of a 25 mg tablet, our cat Benadryl dosage calculator will do that as well.
+If it's possible to convert this dosage into quarters of a 25 mg tablet, our cat Benadryl dosage calculator will also do that.
 You will also be given the amount of liquid and the number of chewable tablets appropriate for your cat.

-If you need to know how to calculate this by hand and what the correct formula is, see the next section.
+See the next section if you need to know how to calculate this by hand and what the correct formula is.
+You can also check out cat calorie calculator to determine the best diet for your cat.

 How much Benadryl can I give my cat?